Free shipping on orders over 50€ up to 500g

 As with all natural stones, in lithotherapy it is advisable to regularly purify and recharge your apatite stone, so that it regains all its benefits.

-To recharge your stone, expose it to sunlight for a few hours or to moonlight overnight.
-If you wish to amplify this action, place it on a quartz cluster.
+To recharge, expose it to sunlight for a few hours or to moonlight overnight.
+If you want to amplify this action, you can place it on a quartz cluster.

 How to wear apatite